 The French Open (also known as the Roland-Garros) is one of the biggest annual events within Tennis.
 It is the only major tournament to be played on a clay court.
 In recent years, the tournament has witnessed some of the most exciting matches of all-time between legendary players such as Rafael Nadal, Roger Federer and Novak Djokovic.
 With the French Open being one of the most exciting tournaments in all of tennis, it makes sense that some avid tennis fans would be keen to bet on games to amplify the thrilling game.
-On this page, we look at the bets and odds players will encounter when betting on the French Open.
+On this page, we look at the tennis bets and odds players will encounter when betting on the French Open.

 Top French Open Sports Bookies